Jonathanfreundlich/Dekel_profile/README.md

 </ul>

 <p align="justify">
-For the velocity dispersion, it also provides two expressions in terms of finite sums (<a href="https://ui.adsabs.harvard.edu/abs/1996MNRAS.278..488Z/abstract"  style="text-decoration:none" class="type1">Zhao 1996,</a> Eq.
+For the velocity dispersion, it provides both an expression in terms of incomplete beta functions (<a href="https://ui.adsabs.harvard.edu/abs/2020arXiv200408395F/abstract"  style="text-decoration:none" class="type1">Freundlich et al. 2020b</a>, Eq.
+19) and two expressions in terms of finite sums (<a href="https://ui.adsabs.harvard.edu/abs/1996MNRAS.278..488Z/abstract"  style="text-decoration:none" class="type1">Zhao 1996</a>, Eq.
 19, and <a href="https://ui.adsabs.harvard.edu/abs/2020MNRAS.491.4523F/abstract"  style="text-decoration:none" class="type1">Freundlich et al. 2020a</a>, Eqs.
 B8 and B10).
 Some of the quantities are also defined for other profiles (NFW, Einasto, Di Cintio+, generalised NFW with flexible inner slope).
 </p>

 <h4 align="justify">